simifalaye/dotfiles/README.md

 I use ZSH shell:

-- [antibody](https://getantibody.github.io/) - A speed driven plugin manager.
+- [Zgen](https://github.com/tarjoilija/zgen) - A lightweight plugin manager.
-  - All of my zsh plugins can be found in ".zsh_plugins.txt".
+  - All of my zsh plugins can be found in ".zshrc".

 ### File Navigation and Search

 - [urbainvaes/fzf-marks](https://github.com/urbainvaes/fzf-marks) - Plugin to manage bookmarks in bash and zsh
-- [autojump](https://github.com/wting/autojump) - A cd command that learns - easily navigate directories from the command line.
 - [junegunn/fzf](https://github.com/junegunn/fzf) -  A command-line fuzzy finder

 ### Text Mainuplation